The only way to minimize the annoyance of car repair is to choose a high-quality

 Replace front wheel brake pads and rotors

-These price index scores are at most a starting point for your own shopping
+The price comparison scores are just a starting point for your own shopping

 efforts.
 The number of price quotes from each shop was small, and the selection

-and weighting of repairs included in the index may not reflect the mix
+and weighting of repairs included in the comparison scores may not reflect

-Here is a striking observation about our data: there is a negative relationship
+Here is a striking observation about our data: There is a negative correlation

-between the price index scores and our measures of quality.
+between the price comparison scores and our measures of quality.
 For example,

-as Figure 2 shows, shops with price index scores of less than $87 were
+as Figure 2 shows, shops with price comparison scores of less than $87

-rated superior for doing work properly on the first try by 85 percent
+were rated superior for doing work properly on the first try by 79

-of their surveyed customers, while shops with price index scores above
+percent of their surveyed customers, while shops with price comparison

-$113 got such favorable ratings from only 65 percent of their surveyed
+scores above $113 received such favorable ratings from only 66 percent

 Figure 2Customer Satisfaction with Quality of Work at Shops with Different